logan-sec/logan-sec/README.md

 # 👋 Hi, I'm Logan

-**Junior Penetration Tester | Web Application Security | Offensive Python Tooling**
+I'm the creator of **LoganSec**, where I document my journey in bug bounty hunting, web application security, recon, and vulnerability research.

-I focus on manual web application security testing, bug bounty research, and building lightweight Python tools to support reconnaissance, payload testing, and vulnerability discovery.
-I have been practicing daily since July 2025 across real applications, structured labs, and CTFs.
+I focus on real-world web hacking, manual testing, and building lightweight tools that help me hunt more efficiently.

+I'm not here to present myself as a guru.
+I'm building in public, sharing what I learn, and improving one hunting session at a time.

 ---

-## 🔥 What I Work On
+## What I'm Focused On

-- Building **Mint**, a Python-based payload obfuscation and mutation tool used for filter and WAF bypass testing
-- Automating security tasks with Python (HTTP fuzzing, timing-based brute forcing, payload generation, recon pipelines)
+- Bug bounty hunting on real programs
-- Manual testing of web applications across authentication, authorization, and business logic flows
+- Manual recon and attack surface mapping
-- Discovering and validating vulnerabilities such as SQLi, XSS, IDOR/Broken Access Control, CSRF, SSRF, and logic flaws
-- Reporting findings clearly with reproducible proof-of-concept steps
+- IDOR / Broken Access Control testing
+- OAuth and authentication flow testing
+- Business logic bugs
+- JavaScript recon and endpoint discovery
+- Python tooling for bug bounty workflows
+- Writing field notes from real hunting sessions

 ---

-## 🧰 Tech Stack

-### Languages
+## Current Projects

+- **Bug bounty recon workflows**
+  Scripts and notes for organizing targets, extracting useful data, and improving manual recon.

+- **JavaScript recon automation**
+  HAR-based JS extraction, beautification, endpoint discovery, secret scanning, and gf pattern triage.

+- **Web security notes**
+  Practical notes from labs, writeups, and real application testing.

+---

+## Tools I Use

+- Burp Suite
+- Kali Linux
 - Python
 - Bash
-- PowerShell

-### Tools
-- Kali Linux
+- Chrome DevTools
-- Burp Suite
+- LinkFinder
-- Nmap
+- SecretFinder
-- Wireshark
+- gf

-### Focus Areas
-- Web application security testing
-- Reconnaissance & attack surface mapping
-- Offensive automation
+- httpx
-- Payload engineering
+- katana
+- gau / waybackurls

 ---

-## 📚 Training & Practice
-- TryHackMe: Pre-Security, Cyber Security 101, Jr Penetration Tester
-- PortSwigger Web Security Academy: Extensive hands-on labs across major vulnerability classes
-- Hacker101: Exploitation-focused CTF challenges
-- Bug bounty programs: Real application testing and vulnerability reporting
+## LoganSec

+I also create bug bounty content on YouTube under **LoganSec**, focused on real hunting sessions, recon breakdowns, field notes, and lessons from the process.

+If you're interested in bug bounty, web hacking, or learning in public, that's what this GitHub is built around.

 ---

-## ⚠️ Disclaimer
+## Disclaimer

-All repositories and scripts are for **educational and authorized security testing only**.
+Everything here is for educational purposes and authorized security testing only.

-Do not use against systems without explicit permission.
+Do not use these tools, notes, or techniques against systems you do not own or have explicit permission to test.